Transnet separation

 Summary

-Transnet Freight Rail , an operating division of Transnet, is being broken up into the Transnet Freight Rail Operating Company (TFROC) and Transnet Rail Infrastructure Manager (TRIM).
+Transnet Freight Rail, an operating division of Transnet, is being broken up into the Transnet Freight Rail Operating Company (TFROC) and Transnet Rail Infrastructure Manager (TRIM).
 For TRIM, an interim IM has been established.
 This is a big step towards open rail access.
 One of the commercial objectives of the interim IM is to increase rail market share by facilitating road to rail migration.
+COMPLETE: We stopped tracking this reform at end-June 2025 as it is complete.

 Canvas not supported.